St. Louis Park, MN

 - St. Louis Park is committed to being a leader in environmental stewardship.
 Visit Environment & Sustainability to learn more.

 The University of Minnesota Extension Service provides access to master gardeners who can answer questions about gardening, yard care, soil testing, composting, insects and animal predation.
 There is no charge for this service.
-Visit extension.umn.edu or call 612.596.2110 for more information.
+Visit University of Minnesota's Ask a Master Gardener page or call 612.301.7590 for more information.

 For more information, contact Laura Smith at 952.928.2847 or lsmith@stlouisparkmn.gov.

-If your service line (the power line running from an Xcel power pole to your home) is being obstructed by tree branches, you need to have it cleared by a responsible tree service.
+If your service line (the power line running from an Xcel power pole to your home) is being obstructed by tree branches, contact a city-licensed tree service.
 Never prune around power lines yourself; leave it to a professional!
 View a list of licensed tree service providers in St. Louis Park.

-Routine pruning of public property trees is handled by city contractors and is typically done during the dormant months of January – March.
-Boulevard trees are pruned on a rotational schedule.
+Routine pruning of trees on public boulevards (the right of way) is conducted by city contractors, typically during the dormant months of January – March.
 The city uses a tree trimming rotational schedule to prune a portion of the city’s boulevard trees each year.

 Pruning trees on private property is the responsibility of individual property owners.
 Property owners may only use tree services licensed by the City of St. Louis Park.
 The city licenses tree contractors to ensure they have adequate insurance and qualifications to perform safe and professional tree work.
 Pruning of trees is strongly recommended during tree dormancy (November – March).
 View a list of licensed tree service providers under the tree care section.

-A watershed is an area of land in which all of the water that drains from it goes into the same place.
-This place could be a wetland, pond, lake or creek located outside your back door.
-St. Louis Park residents live in one of two watersheds.
+A watershed is an area of land from which water drains to one body of water.
+This body of water could be a wetland, pond, lake or creek located outside your back door.
+St. Louis Park residents live in either of two watersheds.
 View the watershed district map to find out which watershed you live in.